Smart contracts and reaction-function games: ``Playing it safe'' with reaction functions

 Safe reaction-function play is always possible, for instance by playing best replies $\textit{BR}_i$.
 Yet simpler is the constant reaction function to always play a safe action $\ubar{a}_i$.
 If the resulting action profile $\ubar{a}$ of such play is a Nash equilibrium in the strategic game, then the corresponding constant reactions form a reaction-function equilibrium (Observation~\ref{OBS:constant}).
-In cases like a ``race to the bottom'', where players say won't exert effort unless others do, the low-effort outcome may be a Nash equilibrium and thus supported in safe reaction-function equilibrium.
+In cases like a ``race to the bottom'', where players, say, will not exert effort unless others do, the low-effort outcome may be a Nash equilibrium and thus supported in safe reaction-function equilibrium.
 But importantly, if Pareto improvements are possible, they too can be supported in safe reaction-function equilibrium.
 Hence, whenever a safe reaction-function equilibrium exists, a Pareto-efficient one does as well.

-\begin{theorem} If a safe outcome $\ubar{a}$ of the strategic game is a Nash equilibrium, then there is a safe reaction-function equilibrium.
+\begin{theorem} If a safe outcome $\ubar{a} \in A$ of the strategic game is a Nash equilibrium, then there is a safe reaction-function equilibrium.
 In general, if a safe reaction-function equilibrium exists, then there exists a Pareto-efficient safe reaction-function equilibrium. \end{theorem}

 To illustrate Theorem~\ref{TH:safeRFE} and how reaction functions make a difference compared to strategic games, consider the \emph{Stag hunt} (tracing back to Rousseau's \textit{A Discourse on Inequality}) in Table~\ref{TAB:safeexist}.
 In the strategic game, both taking safe action $y$ leads to the risk-dominant Nash equilibrium \citep{HarsanyiSelten1988}.
-In contrast, matching the action of the other as highlighted is safe and supports the superior payoff-dominant outcome $(x,x)$.
+In contrast, reacting by matching the action of the other (highlighted) is safe and supports the superior payoff-dominant outcome $(x,x)$.
 Thus, safe reaction-function equilibrium ensures a high-enough lower bound on player payoffs without having to compromise in achieving yet better outcomes.

 However, existence is not guaranteed.
-Example~\ref{EX:BR} already showed that all playing safe need not be an equilibrium, and Example~\ref{EX:nosafeRFE} goes further to show that there need not exist a safe equilibrium.
+Example~\ref{EX:BR} already showed that all playing best replies, i.e., playing safe, need not be an equilibrium.
+Example~\ref{EX:nosafeRFE} goes further to show that there need not exist a safe equilibrium.

 \begin{example}[No safe reaction-function equilibrium] Consider the two-player game with payoffs in Table~\ref{TAB:nosafeRFE}.
 For contradiction, suppose $R$ is a safe reaction-function equilibrium and label the supported outcome~$a$.
 Label the players $i$ and $j$ such that $u_i(a) < 3$.